 MRC Assistant Director

-Tanyah is a native Floridian, some would say a Southern Gal, and member of Delta Sigma Theta Sorority, Inc. She has a Bachelor of Science Business Administration with a concentration in Computer and Information Science from University of Florida (2005) and a Master's of Education from University of South Florida (2009).
-Prior to coming to the MRC, Tanyah has worked as a graduate assistant in Fraternity and Sorority Life and Dean for Students Office at University of South Florida, and as a Resident Director, Educational Opportunity Program residential counselor, web developer, graduate recruitment assistant and diversity fellow at Binghamton University.
+Tanyah is a native Floridian, some would say a Southern Gal, and member of Delta Sigma Theta Sorority, Inc. She has a Bachelor of Science in Business Administration with a concentration in Computer and Information Science from University of Florida (2005) and a Master's of Education from University of South Florida (2009).
+Prior to coming to the MRC, Tanyah worked as graduate assistant in Fraternity and Sorority Life and Dean for Students Office at University of South Florida, and as resident director, Educational Opportunity Program residential counselor, web developer, graduate recruitment assistant and diversity fellow at Binghamton University.

 Tanyah currently works at Binghamton University as Assistant Director of the Multicultural Resource Center where she oversees the day-to-day operations of the center including its resources, programs and initiatives and support of the multicultural student organization community.
-Tanyah serves as the instructor of record for the MRC CDCI internship course, supervises the MRC Culture Squad which includes its graduate and undergraduate interns and culture connect volunteers, serves as advisor of the National Society of Leadership and Success Binghamton Chapter and supports communications and marketing initiatives for the Division of Diversity, Equity and Inclusion.
+Tanyah serves as the instructor of record for the MRC CDCI internship course, supervises the MRC Culture Squad, which includes its graduate and undergraduate interns and culture connect volunteers, serves as advisor of the National Society of Leadership and Success and National Association for the Advancement of Colored People Binghamton Chapters and supports communications and marketing initiatives for the Division of Diversity, Equity and Inclusion.
 Her passions are body positivity, inclusive access, student activities, advising, leadership & student development, technology (social media, web, marketing and branding) and transition programs.
 In her spare time, she freelances as a graphic designer for Noelle Ivey Designs and serves in a number of volunteer roles which include:

 - Secretary, YWCA of Binghamton & Broome County Board of Directors

 - 2nd Vice President, Binghamton Faculty and Staff of Color Association